// native html first, ARIA only when needed

 aria-expandedtriggers, keyboard navigation, and focus management.

 Most accessibility failures come from reinventing what the browser already provides.
 A <button> gives you keyboard interaction, focus management, and screen reader semantics for free.
-A <div onclick> gives you none of that — and requires ARIA attributes, tabindex, and keyboard event handlers to catch up.

-Every pattern on A11yPath starts with native HTML elements and only layers ARIA when native semantics fall short.
-Patterns like modals, accordions, and breadcrumbs use zero or minimal ARIA.
-Others — tabs, comboboxes, and dropdown menus — demonstrate exactly why ARIA exists: there are no native HTML equivalents, so ARIA roles are the only way to communicate their structure to assistive technology.
+Others — tabs, comboboxes, dropdown menus — show exactly why ARIA exists: no native equivalent, so roles are the only way to convey structure to assistive tech.

 Guides

-Conceptual deep dives on accessibility topics.
 Read these to understand the why behind the patterns.

 -